-- Building the curriculum in line with available staffing, skills and funding, to maximise efficiency whilst delivering a diverse and balanced education. - Making use of purchasing consortiums wherever possible to check value for money and help reduce costs - Exploring new opportunities for lettings to maximise income. - Continuing to ensure staff costs are monitored and reviewed with a target of maintaining them at around 85%, but no higher than 90% of the GAG income.
+- Building the curriculum in line with available staffing, skills and funding, to maximise efficiency whilst delivering a diverse and balanced education.

+- Making use of purchasing consortiums wherever possible to check value for money and help reduce costs. - Benchmarking major expenditure with similar schools

+- Continuing to ensure staff costs are monitored and reviewed with a target of maintaining them at around 85%, but no higher than 90% of the GAG income.